 Make dough

 Once the yeast has bloomed add in the remaining sugar, milk, melted butter, eggs, and vanilla extract.
-Mix together until blended.
+Mix until blended.

-Add in the salt and the flour, mixing at low speed until blended.
+Then add in the salt and the flour, mixing at low speed until blended.
 Your dough should be thick and sticky.

 Knead and rise

-Mix together on medium speed for 4-5 minutes.
+Continue to mix the dough on medium speed for 4-5 minutes.

-Roll and fill
+Roll and filling

 Once the bread has doubled in size sprinkle 1-2 tablespoons of flour onto the clean surface and place the dough on it.
+Then roll the dough out into a rectangle about 12 x18 inches in size.

-Take the longer side of the dough and fold it ⅓ of the way over, like you were folding a letter.
+Now, take the longer side of the dough and fold it ⅓ of the way over, like you were folding a letter.
 Then take the opposite side and do the same by folding ⅓ of the dough over the top.

-Take one piece and slice 2 cuts in it so that you have 3 strands but leave ¼ inch at the top intact so that it holds together.
+Next, slice the dough into 12 vertical pieces.
+Then take one piece and slice 2 cuts in it so that you have 3 strands but leave ¼ inch at the top intact so that it holds together.

 Braid the pieces of dough together and pinch the end to hold.